gyazgeldi/STRTN/README.md

 For [CSC](https://www.csc.fi/), these software are available through the `module` command in the scripts (`STRTN-CSC.sh`, `STRTN-Seurat.sh`, `STRTN-UCSC-Allas.sh`, `STRTN-TFE-CSC.sh`, and `fastq-fastqc-CSC.sh` as well as `STRTN-Indexes-Dictionary-CSC.sh`).

 ## Requirements
+These requirements are for the main pipeline.
+For other optional analyses, please visit additional documentation.
 - Illumina BaseCalls files (.bcl).
 The number of lanes is determined based on the number of directories in the basecalls directory.
 Here is an example of 4 lanes:
 ```
   ├── L001